 Note- A public transport service includes a taxi and rideshare service.

-- (c) on a domestic commercial aircraft, including when the aircraft is flying above New South Wales. - (2) The following persons must ensure a worker who carries out work at an airport complies with this Part when working at the airport- - (a) a person who employs the worker to carry out the work, - (b) a person who engages the worker to carry out the work as a contractor or a subcontractor. - (3) The fitted face covering must be worn so that it covers the person's nose and mouth. - (4) In this clause-
+- (c) on a domestic commercial aircraft, including when the aircraft is flying above New South Wales. - (2) The fitted face covering must be worn so that it covers the person's nose and mouth. - (3) In this clause-